Analog model for the BTZ black hole: Time evolution and analog quasinormal decay

 \subsection{The Cauchy problem}

-From the analogue model perspective, we want to emulate a massless scalar field propagating on a BTZ background.
+From the analog model perspective, we want to emulate a massless scalar field propagating on a BTZ background.
 The corresponding Cauchy problem in this spacetime is given by the differential equation

 along with the initial data